-Eating whole grain corn regularly may have a number of health benefits.
+Regular whole-grain intake may have a number of health benefits.

-Macular degeneration and cataracts are among the world’s most common visual impairments and major causes of blindness (33).
+Macular degeneration and cataracts are among the world’s most common visual impairments and major causes of blindness (

 Infections and old age are among the main causes of these diseases, but nutrition may also play a significant role.

-Prevention of Diverticular Disease
+Prevention of diverticular disease

-Bottom Line: Corn does not promote diverticular disease, as previously thought.
+As a good source of lutein and zeaxanthin, corn may help maintain your eye health.
+What’s more, it doesn’t promote diverticular disease, as previously thought.
 On the contrary, it seems to be protective.

-Eating corn is generally considered safe.
+Corn is generally considered safe.
+However, some concerns exist.

-Antinutrients in Corn
+Antinutrients in corn